carlosmcevilly/GitSubmoduleFun/readme.txt

 $ git submodule update

 again to get the latest code from the submodule.
+If you are the person who set up the repository using a submodule in the first place, you'll need to tell any users who are cloning your repository to do the above steps.